 - Evaluate a sample of articles

-- Calculate an Article Quality Index and develop summary reports
+- Calculate the content standard percentage met and develop summary reports

-- Provide regular feedback to the knowledge workers on their AQI scores with comments from the Coach who did the scoring
+- Provide regular feedback to the knowledge workers on possible content standard areas of focus with comments from the Coach who did the evaluation

 - Provide periodic feedback to leadership

+The Content Standard Checklist should be used for learning and growth of the knowledge workers.
 During rollout and training, the frequency of this monitoring should be weekly.
 It will take more time due to the high number of KCS Candidates (people learning KCS).
-During the learning phase of adoption, the AQI should be used for learning and growth of the knowledge workers.
 Once the organization has matured, the frequency is typically monthly and should not consume more than a few hours of time per month per reviewer.
-Note that what the organization focuses on for article quality will change over time.
+Note that what the organization focuses on around the content standard should change over time.
 The elements for assessment at the beginning of a KCS adoption will be more basic than those things the organization will focus on two years into the knowledge journey.

-There are a number of considerations for monitoring quality in organizations.
-Article quality monitoring, discussed above, is defined as assessing an article's compliance with the content standard.
+There are a number of considerations for monitoring knowledge health in organizations.
+With the Content Standard Checklist, we are concerned with an article's compliance with the content standard.
 Other areas to consider include the Process Adherence Review (PAR), case documentation and handling, customer interaction, and technical accuracy.
-Organizations have various ways to monitor the quality of these important elements of the process.
+Organizations have various ways to monitor the health and quality of these important elements of the process.

 Link rates (percentage of cases closed with an article linked) and link accuracy (the article resolves the issue raised in the case) are the key enabling elements for identifying the top issues that are driving support cost (case volume) and user disruption.
 In order to provide credible and actionable input to product management and development about the highest impact issues, we need to have link rates that exceed 60% and link accuracy that exceeds 90%.
 Link accuracy is more important than link rate.